Clifton Park, New York: Recreation

 There are many opportunities for youth involvement in typical sports teams such as football, baseball, softball, lacrosse, soccer, basketball, wrestling and hockey.
 Adults may participate as well.
 Every year Clifton Park Soccer Club hosts an international tournament called the Rose and Kiernan/Clifton Park Soccer International Soccer Classic.

 Clifton Park also periodically hosts the Babe Ruth World Series for boys baseball.
 There are also other annual events, such as Winterfest.

 Clifton Common which is located on Vischer Ferry Rd. is a central hub for recreation which features baseball/softball fields, soccer fields, outdoor basketball courts, two NHL-size ice rinks, playgrounds, and an outdoor stage for performing arts.

 The Vischer Ferry Nature and Historic Preserve, a 740-acre site in southern Clifton Park adjacent to the Mohawk River, features a network of walking trails alongside an original section of the Erie Canal and towpath.

 Schools

 The public school district covering most (the eastern two-thirds) of Clifton Park is the Shenendehowa Central School District, located on NY Route 146.
 In addition, the Burnt Hills-Ballston Lake Central School District and the Niskayuna Central School District cover the northwest and southwest corners of Clifton Park respectively.

-The Shenendehowa Central Schools main campus covers about 232 acre of property along the south side of NY Route 146.
+The main campus of Shenendehowa Central Schools covers about 232 acre of property along the south side of NY Route 146.
 With a student body of over 9,800 students in eight elementary schools, three middle schools, and two high schools, Shenendehowa Central Schools is one of the largest school districts in New York State.
 Shenendehowa Central Schools' achievements include twenty-two New York State Championship titles for their Men's Soccer team as well as two National Championships.
 Their Cross Country team has won six NYS Federation Men's Cross Country Championships.